kristo-godari/wordpress-on-docker/Readme.md

   - copy docs/wordpress/.htaccess to src/web-server/sites/${sitename.com}/html
   - copy docs/wordpress/wp-config.php to src/web-server/sites/${sitename.com}/html
     - make sure you replace variables like ${sitename.com}, ${mysql-user}, ${mysql-password} as well.
+- Build project
+  - change directory to `cicd` folder, and run `build.sh`
+- Run project
+  - change directory to `cicd` folder
+  - run `deploy.sh local` to deploy locally
+- Change hosts file
+  - Change /etc/hosts file and add the following line `127.0.0.1 domainname.com`
+- Access website locally
+  - Open domainname.com in web browser
+- Deploy on prod
+  - run `deploy.sh prod` to deploy in production
+  - Change /etc/hosts file and comment the following line `127.0.0.1 domainname.com`

 ## Backups
-- Backups are setup to run daily at 05:04 in the morning.
-You can change this in the crontab file.
+- Backups are set up to run daily at 05:04 in the morning.
+You can change this in the src/backup/crontab file.
 - Backup is done only if you deploy with the "prod" profile.
 If you test locally, backup will not work, since deployment is done with the "local" profile.
   - This is intentional since I ended up overriding the production backup a couple of times, with my local work.
+  - If you need to back up local work, you need to do this manually.
+Just login to docker container and run backup.sh script.
 - Sometimes you develop locally, and have the latest version of your data locally, and you want to put this in prod.
 You can easily accomplish this by:
   - Backup your work to s3
   - Login to the production server and restore the backup